discue/open-telemetry-tracing/README.md

 ## Exports
 - **/**: The main export is the `createTracer` function.
 Import it via `@discue/open-telemetry-tracing` to create traces as shown above.
 - **/status-codes**: Returns valid status codes a span can have.
 Use this expor to not couple your application to the Open Telemetry libraries.
 Use it via `@discue/open-telemetry-tracing/status-codes`.
 - **/instrumentation**: The `instrumentation` script needs to be loaded via `NODE_OPTIONS` function.
-Internally it is also used via `@discue/open-telemetry-tracing/instrumentation` to get ahold of the current tracer.
-Implementation applications should not need to use this
+This export is used internally via `@discue/open-telemetry-tracing/instrumentation` to get ahold of the current tracer.
+Users of this library should not need to use this export.

 ## Test
 ```bash